We’re about people coming together

 - I am seeking in-house counterpart contacts.
 What does this association have to offer me?

 The IACC was founded with the recognition that counterfeiting and piracy are problems too large for any single company to solve on its own.
 Collaboration with other companies committed to fighting counterfeiting and piracy is an essential tool in the fight against IP theft; accordingly, one of the IACC’s primary functions is to connect its members and to facilitate that sort of cooperation.

-The IACC hosts a Spring and Fall Conference each year, offering members an opportunity to meet with and learn from one another.
+The IACC hosts a Spring Conference each year, offering members an opportunity to meet with and learn from one another.
 In addition, members have an opportunity to interact with other colleagues by participating in strategic IACC task forces and working groups.

 - What is the IACC's geographic focus?